Welcome to Biblical Grammar

 - Adjectival: "the Spirit of God" โ tells us which Spirit

-- Adverbial: "hovered on the face of the waters" โ tells us where
+- Adverbial: "hovering on the face of the waters" โ tells us where

 โ๏ธ Practice Exercise: Prepositional Phrase Analysis